markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 That looks like the boilerplate for blank web page!

-> **Hint:** Using VSCode, you can scaffold out boilerplate HTML code by typing an exclamation point `!` and hitting `tab` or `enter`/`return` and it will create all of the code you need to start an HTML file!
-This is due to VSCode having an add-on installed by default called Emmet.
->
-> Emmet has a lot more of these shortcuts to offer, save [this Emmet cheat sheet](https://docs.emmet.io/cheat-sheet/) for the full list!

 There is one interesting element in the `<body>` of that page:

 ```html